 Once considered to be only a summer vacation destination, the Outer Banks has transformed into more of a year-round place for sightseers and tourists to explore.
-Weather during the spring and fall months on the Outer Banks is superb, and winters are typically more temperate than what many visitors may be accustomed to in the Midwest and Northeast.
+The weather during the off-season months on the Outer Banks is superb.
+And winters are typically more temperate than what many visitors may be accustomed to in the Midwest and Northeast.

-Check out our list of things to do on the Outer Banks during the offseason below and let us know if we left anything out in the comments section at the end of this post.
+Check out our list of things to do on the Outer Banks during the off-season below.
+Let us know if we left anything out in the comments section at the end of this post.

-The Atlantic Ocean is typically more active during the offseason as compared to the summer, which means beachcombers will likely find more shells and other treasures during the spring, fall and winter months.
+The Atlantic Ocean is typically more active during the off-season as compared to the summer.
+This means beachcombers will likely find more shells and other treasures during the spring, fall and winter months.
 Discover a fully intact conch shell, a colorful piece of sea glass, or uncover hidden treasure from an ancient sunken ship.
-Beachcombing is a free, offseason activity that will get you up out of bed early in the morning and on the beach with your toes in the sand and wind in your hair.
+Beachcombing is a free, off-season activity that will get you up out of bed early in the morning.
+Enjoy the beach with your toes in the sand and wind in your hair.

-The Outer Banks is a hot bed for events in the fall.
+The Outer Banks is a hotbed for events in the fall.
 The scenery combined with the perfect weather draws in crowds from all over.
-Some of our personal favorites are any that include live music and of course…. craft beer.
-Check the out for yourself this fall.
-OBX Brewtag is coming up on October 22nd, and we can’t wait for their combination of amazing beers, live music and FLYING KEGS!
+Some of our personal favorites are any that include live music and of course, craft beer.
+Check them out for yourself this fall.
+OBX brewtag is coming up on October 24th.
+We can't wait for the combination of amazing beers, live music, and FLYING KEGS!
 Stop by and check it out for yourself.

 Eat Like A Local